What is the REEF Volunteer Fish Survey Project?

 Can I still use Scantron forms?

 Optically-read scantron forms were used by REEF volunteers to submit data from the early days of the program in 1993 until the creation of online entry in 2008.
 REEF continued to accept scanforms for about 10 years.
 In 2017, REEF phased out the processing of scantron forms for data entry.
-Surveyors are advised to enter data from any remaining scanforms using the online data entry (assisted with offline data entry if needed).
+Surveyors are advised to enter data from any remaining scanforms using our online data entry form (assisted with offline data entry program if needed).